 We understand the importance and integral role families, loved ones and caregivers have in providing physical, social and emotional support to patients.
-Beginning June 30, North York General Hospital is starting its phased approach to safely reintroduce visitors to the hospital.
-Seniors' Health Centre has also entered their first phase of visitor access as of June 18.
+North York General Hospital and Seniors' Health Centre started a phased approach to safely reintroduce visitors.

 Virtual family visits

 Virtual family visits are being offered to patients/residents and their loved ones as a Patient- and Family-Centred Care initiative during COVID-19.
 At the General site, virtual family visits are approximately 20 minutes long and can be booked in advance online.
 We are using Microsoft Teams and FaceTime to connect virtually.
 For other NYGH sites, please connect directly with the unit.